NifTK/MITK/README.md

    mitkLookupTableProperty.cpp is split into a header and source file to enable inheritance.

- * Branch bug-19390-SetDataStorage-arg-check

-   This bug caused crash in the thumbnail viewer when an editor has been closed and re-opened, e.g. because the project has been closed and new image has  been opened.

- * Branch 4449-clippingplane-revamp
+   MITK bug: 19255

-   Improvements to make the clipping plane plugin work for surfaces and images, too, not only segmentations.
+ * Improvements to make the clipping plane plugin work for surfaces and images, too, not only segmentations.

+   - 6fffad5 Merge remote-tracking branch 'origin/4449-clippingplane-revamp' into niftk
+   - f3a6322 Bug #4449: Not clipping surfaces with deformed planes.
+   - 815a2b4 Bug #4449: Copy the level-window of the reference to the clipped image
+   - a3b9a13 Bug #4449: Tidy up
+   - 85e09b5 Bug #4449: Changed which side of the plane is clipped and made sure that volume is actually clipped (i.e. set to zero and not identical to input)
+   - cde4bd7 Bug #4449: Changed how the clipping planes are re-centred, changed UI interaction logic and the clipped node naming.
+   - 1264536 Bug #4449: Modified the deformableClippingPlane plugin to clip surfaces as well as images.

    MITK bug: 19411